Related videos:

 The three strategic sectors of the agreement

-During the meeting, Carricarte and Youn Young-mi discussed the "economic transformations of the Island" and the business opportunities in three prioritized sectors:
+During the meeting, Carricarte and Youn Young-mi discussed the "economic transformations of the Island" and business opportunities in three prioritized sectors:

 - Agri-food sector.

-- Renewable energies.
+- Renewable energy.

 - Biopharmaceutical industry.